ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 # Stay with Me

-**Alex**
+**Zane**

 Holy fuck!
-It was my only thought as I left Nox in my living room to deal with breakfast.
+It was my only thought as I left Angel in my living room to deal with breakfast.
 That was a first for me, and not precisely what I had in mind when I had the initial thoughts of getting him naked in my living room.
 He made me weak.
 But I wasn't complaining.

 I pulled on a clean t-shirt and boxers and dropped his clothes in the hamper without thinking about it.
 I heard music start to play and then the phone rang.
 I stood in the shadows of my room listening when I heard who it was.
-It was initially so Nox would have privacy, but then Mr. Vega started in on him about me.
+It was initially so Angel would have privacy, but then Mr. Vega started in on him about me.
 He really didn't like me.
 It made me smirk.
 I'd never actually given it much thought to my lovers parents before now.
 It stung.
 But Dorian Vega I knew was particular about things.
 It was one reason why he was a partner versus other people in the firm.
 Dad respected him.
 And even knowing he was hiding something as big as that.

-I listened to Nox tell his father off and then threaten to move out.
+I listened to Angel tell his father off and then threaten to move out.
 But I heard who he was going to stay with and my heart sank.
 Fuck!
-Tall dark and handsome was going to have Nox when I didn't.
-I growled to myself but put a smile on my lips and walked out towards Nox.
+Tall dark and handsome was going to have Angel when I didn't.
+I growled to myself but put a smile on my lips and walked out towards Angel.
 He looked defeated.
 Shit!
 I wondered what I looked like.

 "What was that about?"
 I asked.
 Even though I'd heard the whole thing.

-Nox shook his head.
+Angel shook his head.
 "Nothing."
 He plastered a fake happy smile on his face.
 "Just my father calling to check up on me."
 He sighed, the smile slipped from his face and he looked up from the bacon he was pulling apart.
 "He doesn't want me seeing you.
 Now I need to find a place to stay.
 I can stay with Ant for a few days, but I really don't even want to go there.
 Not after what happened the other day.
 But I'll figure it out."
 He smiled a real smile.
 I don't know how I knew it was real this time, but I did.
 "I didn't mean to ruin the morning.
 I'm all your's until you get tired of me or until I have to go to work tomorrow afternoon."

 I idly wondered why he didn't want to stay with is friend but I was too tired to think about it.
 I knew I was missing something but I couldn't really pass up the oppurtunity to have him stay.
 He was pretty much a walking smorgasboard of sex and food.
 And that smile drew me into him as he worked.
 I wanted to touch him, but fuck if I was going to be drawn into that impulse.
 I made myself sit down at the counter on the barstool farthest from the barely dressed man cooking in my kitchen.

 As he set a cup of coffee in front of me, I let my selfishness have its day and said, "You didn't ruin anything.
 And if you need somewhere to stay, I have plenty of space.
 You can even have your own room if you like."

-Nox faultered.
+Angel faultered.
 His hands stopped and his entire body froze in reaction to me words.
 It was so sudden and he quickly recovered that I wasn't certain I had seen it.
 "I..."  he stuttered, "I...."
 He swallowed and then smiled with a nod.
 I wondered what he was thinking.
 "Thank you.
 I won't be in your way, and I'll feed you in thanks."

 I raised an eyebrow and grinned.
 "Exactly what I was thinking."
 I pulled my lips in and took a deep breath trying to hid the other reason for wanting him here with me and wondering where he'd sleep.
-There was an odd mix of anticipation and fear running through my body I could only hope Nox was too busy to notice.
+There was an odd mix of anticipation and fear running through my body I could only hope Angel was too busy to notice.

 The coffee was not as good as when he used the frech press - but then it never was.
 But it was still a good morning.
 Though coffee before bed was hardly conducive to sleeping but what was breakfast without coffee?
-I saw Nox was sipping at his own dark cup of coffee.
+I saw Angel was sipping at his own dark cup of coffee.

-I watched in silence for a while while Nox made the pancake batter, cooked the berries in a pot with sugar and some water.
+I watched in silence for a while while Angel made the pancake batter, cooked the berries in a pot with sugar and some water.
 He mixed eggs in a bowl and the bacon was busy frying away in the oven and making my kitchen smell like breakfast.
 My stomach rumbled.

-Nox started the pan for the pancakes and looked across at me with a grin, "So what don't you do at Zion?"
+Angel started the pan for the pancakes and looked across at me with a grin, "So what don't you do at Zion?"

 I smirked.
 "I don't play in the band."